hs950559/coryrylan.com/_posts/2016-10-19-angular-custom-form-controls-with-reactive-forms-and-ngmodel.md

 <video src="/assets/video/posts/2016-10-15-angular-custom-form-controls-with-reactive-forms-and-ngmodel/angular-custom-form-control.mp4" autoplay loop controls class="float-center col-4--max" style="border: 2px solid #ccc;"></video>

 So our switch component is essentially the behavior of a checkbox.
 It toggles a boolean value in our forms.
-In this component we will use a naitive checkbox and some HTML and CSS to create the switch effect.
+In this component we will use a native checkbox and some HTML and CSS to create the switch effect.
 In Angular 2 there are two different ways to interact with form controls/inputs.
 The first recommended default is the Reactive Form API and the other is the NgModel.
 We will use a special API Angular exposes to allow us to support both API interactions with our custom switch component.